 In 2014, Feeding America, in partnership with Oxfam America, published From Paycheck to Pantry: Hunger in Working America.
-The study uses data from the 2014 Hunger in America study to outline the common challenges for households in meeting basic needs, including limited hours on the job, changes in employment status, and competing for household expenses.
+The study uses data from the 2014 Hunger in America study to outline the common challenges households face in meeting basic needs, including limited hours on the job, changes in employment status, and competing household expenses.

 - More than half (57%) of working client households reported part-time employment (30 hours or less per week).